Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 Vibrant and communal, yet rooted and sincere.

 A village feast in Gozo, Malta is not simply watched.
 It is absorbed.
 The music carries through stone streets.
 The fireworks mark the sky.
-And for a few nights each summer, the island feels illuminated from within.
+And for a few nights each summer, the island of Gozo feels illuminated from within.

-Practical Tips for Visiting a Gozo Feast
+Practical Tips for Visiting a Gozo Festa

 • Arrive early on fireworks nights, especially in larger villages.